mrismanaziz/Reforestation/README.md

-## Sometimes I tuck my knees into my chest and lean forward.
-That’s just how I roll.
+## When my wife told me to stop impersonating a flamingo, I had to put my foot down.